Tame Those Post-Meal Spikes! 14 strategies to avoid high blood glucose after eating

 - oranges will raise BG slower than orange juice

-- Cold potato salad digests slower than hot, mashed potatoes
+- Cold potato salad digests slower than hot, boiled potatoes

 - Al dente pasta is slower than mushy pasta